robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 ### Final Frequency Domain chart and constellation diagram

 After iterating thought all bins we can finally visualize frequency domain chart.
-As we can see our three sines are clearly visible as peaks.
+In the Figure 11 we can see that our three sines are clearly visible as peaks.

 [![Frequency domain chart](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/11-frequency-domain-chart.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/11-frequency-domain-chart.png)
 *Figure 11 - Frequency domain chart*